Japan in May: When it comes to visiting Japan, May is an ideal time to explore the country.

 Sanja Matsuri

-One of the most famous and largest festivals in Tokyo is the Sanja Matsuri, which takes place in Asakusa in mid-May.
+One of Tokyo’s most famous and largest festivals is the Sanja Matsuri, which takes place in Asakusa in mid-May.

 It is a three-day festival that celebrates the three founders of the Sensoji Temple.